steinbergmedia/vst3projectgenerator/README.md

 ## Project Structure

-The VST 3 Project Generator repository contains an app which uses VSTGUI and a cmake script, which is invoked by the app.
+The VST 3 Project Generator repository contains an app that uses VSTGUI and a cmake script that the app calls.